 Seafood & Caviar Care

-Upon Delivery, all Caviars and Perishable Seafood should be immediately refrigerated.
+Upon delivery, all Caviar and Perishable Seafood should be immediately refrigerated.

-Product is live.
-Store in refrigeration upon receipt, covered in seaweed (included in shipment), damp towels or paper.
-DO NOT store in fresh water or ice.
-Do not store in air tight plastic containers or bags.
+The product is live.
+Store in refrigeration upon receipt, covered in seaweed, included shipment, damp towels, or paper.
+DO NOT store in freshwater or ice.
+Do not store in air-tight plastic containers or bags.
 Live Lobsters should be cooked within 24 hours of receipt.

 Caring for Caviar

 Caviar can be enjoyed in numerous ways.
-For an unadulterated experience use a mother of pearl utensil as the use of metal utensils will detract from the caviars true essence on your pallet.
-Consider serving caviar on blinis with crème fraiche, thin toast points lightly coated with sweet butter, or on boiled petit potatoes.
+For an unadulterated experience, use a mother of pearl utensil.
+The use of metal utensils will detract from the caviars true essence on your pallet.
+Consider serving caviar on blinis with Crème Fraiche, thin toast points lightly coated with sweet butter, or boiled petit potatoes.